Pseudo-Lab/DevFactory/README.en.md

 </details>

 ## 🌟 Projects
-At DevFactory, we are shaping Pseudo-Lab’s unique developer ecosystem through the following activities :)
+At DevFactory, we are shaping Pseudo-Lab’s unique developer ecosystem through the following activities 🤗

-<h2>🌟 Projects</h2>
-<p>At DevFactory, we are shaping Pseudo-Lab’s unique developer ecosystem through the following activities :)</p>

 <table>
   <tr>